luizbgomide/EclipsePhase2e-ptbr/src/03/05-pools.md

 Zahiri then has an encounter with some exhuman predators.
 They spend 1 Vigor to take the initiative in the first turn and 4 more Vigor during the fight for extra actions.
 This depletes their Vigor pool, so they take another short recharge, but roll only a 2, so they only get 2 Vigor pool back.

 Zahiri took 3 wounds during the fight.
 As a synthmorph, they can ignore the effects of one wound.
-Zahiri doesn't want to be hindered, so they spend their 2 remaining Vigor to ignore the other wounds for 24 hours or their next recharge.
+Zahiri doesn’t want to be hindered, so they spend their 2 remaining Vigor to ignore the other wounds for 24 hours or their next recharge.
 That leaves them only their 1 Insight and 1 Flex for the challenges they still face until they take a long recharge.

 </blockquote>